 You don't have to have any of the tests.
-However, it's important to understand the purpose of all tests so that you can make an informed decision about whether to have them.
+However, it's important to understand the purpose of all tests so you can make an informed decision about whether to have them.
 Discuss this with your maternity team.
-You'll be given written information about the screening tests offered.
-This is also available online at the UK National Screening Committee website.

 Weight and height checks in pregnancy

 Most women put on 10-12.5kg (22-28lb) in pregnancy, most of it after they are 20 weeks pregnant.
-Much of the extra weight is due to the baby growing, but your body also stores fat for making breast milk after the birth.
-During your pregnancy, it's important to eat the right foods and do regular exercise.
+Much of the extra weight is because the baby is growing, but your body also stores fat for making breast milk after the birth.

 Antenatal urine tests

-Pre-eclampsia affects 5% of pregnancies and can lead to a variety of problems, including seizures (fits).
-If left untreated it can be life threatening.
+Pre-eclampsia affects 5% of pregnancies and can lead to a variety of problems, including fits (seizures).
+If left untreated, it can be life threatening.
 Pre-eclampsia can also affect the growth and health of the baby.
 Women with the condition usually feel perfectly well.

 Blood pressure tests in pregancy